FortniteAccuracyTrainer/FortniteAccuracyTrainer.github.io/index.md

 # Hello!
-Download my FAT!
+Download my Fortite Accuracy Trainier(FAT)!

 [This is It.](./FAT.jar)